Cervical cancer screening

 Remember that we are talking about the test as screening for cervical cancer here.
 Screening means testing healthy women.
 If you have symptoms of cervical cancer, you may have a liquid based cytology test as part of the tests used to investigate your symptoms.
 This is a very different situation to having the test as a routine screening test.
 If you have any symptoms, you should talk to your GP.

 If you have moderate or severe cell changes (high grade dyskaryosis), you will be referred to colposcopy straight away.
 Your doctor or specialist nurse will take a sample of cells (biopsy) from the abnormal area.
-They may ask you to come back for treatment depending on the result of the biopsy.
+They may ask you to go back for treatment depending on the result of the biopsy.
 Or in some clinics, they may offer you treatment at the same time as the colposcopy.
-There is more about treatment for abnormal cervical cells in this section.
+There is information about treatment for abnormal cervical cells in this section.

 CIN 3 is sometimes called carcinoma in situ.
 This sounds like cancer, but it isn't.
 It means that some of the cells look cancerous.
 But they are all contained within the skin layer covering the cervix.
 It will not be a true cancer until the cells break through the layer covering the cervix and spread into the tissue underneath.
 You must have treatment as soon as possible if you have carcinoma in situ.
 As long as the affected area is removed, cancer can be prevented.